-Alcoholism Treatment Atlanta
+Alcoholism Treatment in Atlanta, Georgia

 In today’s hectic world, people find themselves moving mindlessly from one task to another, and are constantly caught up in their thinking without even realizing it.
 All the while, their brains swirl with thoughts of the past and future.
-Focusing on the past or future takes you away from the present, however, and it can increase sensations of suffering.
+Focusing on the past or future takes you away from the present, however, and it can increase the sensations of suffering.
 For those in active addiction, focusing on the past tends to cause feelings of depression about what they have been through.
 Focusing on the future can precipitate intense feelings of anxiety and dread.
 Through mindfulness, you can learn to focus on the present moment and to learn that you are not, in fact, your thoughts.

-Centered Recovery Programs provide mindfulness-based non-12 step substance abuse treatment, including mindfulness-based alcoholism treatment in Atlanta.
+Centered Recovery Programs provide mindfulness-based Non-12 step substance abuse treatment, including mindfulness-based alcoholism treatment in Atlanta.
 Through practices like meditation, yoga and mindfulness-based stress reduction, or MBSR, our program arms patients with the tools that they need to cultivate more mindfulness in their daily lives.
 In turn, they develop and hone skills that allow them to reconnect with their innate inner health.
 Rather than employing labels and other forms of judgment, personalized models are developed for all patients in this program, which is also completely secular.

 Some of the primary ways in which mindfulness can assist in recovering from an addiction to alcohol include: